 - a brief description of other kinds of post-undergraduate academic work such as law school or other professional or military training

 We encourage you to write and discuss your interests even if you have not yet taken the GRE.
 You do not have to have a completed master's degree to apply.

-Students work closely with their adviser and other core faculty on research projects.
-Their studies integrate historical methodologies with Olympic studies, cultural studies, sociology and gender studies, law, political science, and ethics/philosophy.
+Doctoral students are expected to work closely with their adviser and other core faculty on research projects that enhance our understanding of sport history, physical culture history, sport management, Olympic studies, cultural studies, sport sociology, race and gender studies, law, political science, and ethics/philosophy.
 Access to the archival and book collections at the H.J.
 Lutcher Stark Center provides students with unparalleled resources for primary research in sport and physical culture studies.

 Learn More How to Apply Current Student Profiles Request More Information